aleshaleksey/fansys23/08-spell-list.md

 **Special**: Glitches and divines may make themselves incomprehensible at will, despite the magic of this spell.

-**Upcast**: For every extra MP dice, the spell lasts for an extra 12 minutes or affects an extra target.
+**Upcast**: For every extra MP die above 4, the spell lasts for an extra 12 minutes or affects an extra target.

 **Global**: As the local casting, but is centered on a point and allows all entities within 120ft to communicate to entities of the chosen subkind.
 The spell lasts for 24 hours.
 For every 4 extra MP dice placed in the spell, the radius increases by 360ft or the spell lasts for an extra day.